 Insured persons who have proved a contributory and non-contributory period of at least 25 years in the case of women and 30 years in the case of men and have been recognised as completely incapable of work, do not need to document at least a 5-year period of insurance during the last 10-year period before the claim is filed or before the incapacity occurred.

-A ZUS doctor evaluates the incapacity for work, its degree and gives his or her certificate in this regard.
-A ZUS doctor also establishes:
+ZUS evaluating doctor and medical commission evaluates the incapacity for work, its degree and gives his or her certificate in this regard.
+ZUS evaluating doctor also establishes:

 - the date of disability occurrence,

 - the permanency or expected duration of the incapacity for work,

 - the causality of the incapacity for work or death with certain circumstances,